datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 ```

 On the first launch this will take a moment, because it will pull the necessary container image first.
-Once launched successully, we can `enable` this service unit, so it will be restarted when the host machine reboots.
+Once launched successfully, we can enable this service unit, so it will be restarted when the host machine reboots.

 ```bash
 systemctl --user enable forgejo